NZT48/seeding/README.md

 timeline of EVM?
 Should we support EVM indefinitely, or is it purely there to provide a migration path to WASM/RISC-V?

-Such issues have big impact over dapp developers.
+Such issues have a big impact on dapp developers.
 If they develop on Polkadot, we want to make sure they have certainty over what they may have and not have in the near future, so that they know that whatever tools they developed wouldn't be made obsolete by the core dev team.
 The Polkadot EVM collective aims to